jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Mattie Franklin
 Set: Webheads
 **The Gathering of Five**
 If Mattie is in your deck you can bring a Gift pile, which must include one of each of the five Gifts: Death, Immortality, Knowledge, Madness, and Power.
 When Mattie uses **The Gathering of Five** choose five different characters on  your side with different names.
 At least one of these characters must be one of your Main Characters.
-Then randomly assign one of the five
+Then randomly assign one of the five Gifts to each of them.
+If you don't have at least five characters on your side with different names (or you don't have a Main Character on your side), Mattie can't use **The Gathering of Five**.

+The Gift of Death will instantly KO its assigned character.
+The other four grant new abilities to their assigned characters (some good, some bad).
+Gift cards are not actually in play.
+Their cards are just play aids to remind everyone what new abilities each character has gained.
+If a character leaves play its Gift will no longer affect them (even if that character reenters

 # Maximus
 Set: Crossover